ImranR98/Backdraft/README.md

 Node.js, Express, and MongoDB based web server with simple user authentication, to be used as a template or starting off point for backend projects.

+[Frontload](https://github.com/ImranR98/Frontload) is the frontend counterpart to this project.

 ## Why